“Creativity is the sudden cessation of stupidity.” – Edwin Land

 For the longest time popcorn was a homemade thing until 1893 when Charles Cretors started marketing the first stream powered popcorn machine.

-Mobile carts that popped corn starting appearing everywhere large groups of people gathered: fairs, circuses, parades, political rallies, parks.
+Mobile carts that popped corn started appearing everywhere large groups of people gathered: fairs, circuses, parades, political rallies, parks.

 And they were profitable.